-The third IACS Computational Challenge is an exciting test of your computational knowledge and skill.
-Your team will have two days to develop and program an algorithmic strategy to win a computational game.
-Register now!
+The third IACS Computational Challenge was an exciting test of your computational knowledge and skill.
+Teams of 2-3 students had two days to develop and program an algorithmic strategy to win a computational game "Stack 'Em" developed by IACS specifically for this challenge.
+Here are the challenge rules and information for the 2014 challenge.

 WHAT: Members of the IACS teaching faculty have crafted a game that tests students' programming, mathematical and strategic skills.
 The rules of the game will be revealed at kickoff.
 Teams will be allocated equal computational resources and, if needed, workspaces at SEAS.